 We toured most of the facility there and listened to the stories about the changed within the GDR and how once the physical conditions were forced to adhere to slightly better standards in the late 60's and 70's, the details to mentally breaking prisoners became more intricate.

-The cells on the left and the offices on the right
+The cells on the left and the offices on the right --prisoners could not see out from the "glass brick" windows |

-Basement cells housed the most sought after prisoners like
+Basement cells housed the most sought after prisoners like political leaders, anti-GDR writers, and influential community members |

 The next site we visited was even more difficult to bear.
 The Sachsenhausen concentration camp is located on the outer rim of Berlin in Oranienburg and was open from 1936 to 1945 under Nazi control.
 After liberation by the Allied forces, Sachsenhausen was taken over by the Soviet Union as Special Camp Nr.
 7, where they detained Nazi functionaries, anti-Communists, and Russians, including Nazi collaborators, before the close of the camp in 1950.
 After extensive excavations starting in the 1950's, over 12,500 bodies have been recovered, and the ashes of many more were discovered surrounding the camp's four-oven crematorium and mobile oven trucks.